 1. Create Strong Passwords

-Good passwords can take many forms, such as a combination of letters and numbers with a minimum length of 8 characters and a maximum length of 12 characters.
-Consider using a mix of numbers, upper- and lower-case letters, and symbols to make passwords even stronger.
-Equally important is to avoid using the same password across multiple platforms.
+Passwords can take many forms, with a combination of letters and numbers with a minimum length of 8 characters.
+Upper- and lower-case letters and symbols make passwords even stronger.
+It is equally important to avoid using the same password across multiple platforms.

 2. Use a Passcode Manager

-Password manager acts like a secure briefcase that stores all your passwords and eliminates the need to remember them.
-The password manager stores all your passwords, including a master password that cannot be retrieved.
-This password is a crucial security measure that protects your data in a cyber-attack.
+Password managers are secure briefcases that store all your passwords and eliminate the need to remember them off the top of your head.
+Passwords are kept safe with a master key that cannot be retrieved — a crucial security measure that protects your data in case of a breach.

-While free password managers are available, they don’t necessarily offer premium security features.
-The most effective password managers come with advanced features that enhance password security and are worth the investment.
+While free password managers are available, they are not necessarily the most secure option.
+The best ones have advanced features that enhance password security and are worth the investment.

 3. Use Multi-Layer Authentication

-In addition to requiring a password or passcode, MFA requires using biometrics such as fingerprints, facial recognition, or eye scans to authenticate verified requests.
+In addition to a password, MFA requires biometrics such as fingerprints, facial recognition, or eye scans to authenticate verified requests.
 This makes it much more difficult for unauthorized users to access sensitive information or systems.

 Following these three methods, you’ll level up user authentication.
-If you want to advance other security aspects of your business, follow these cybersecurity tips.
+If you want to improve other security aspects of your business, follow these cybersecurity tips.

 User Authentication Takeaways

-The world of cybersecurity is ever-evolving since technologies must keep up with the growing cybersecurity threats.
-While password-based authentication is still widely used, it has limitations and weaknesses.
+The world of cybersecurity is ever-evolving, and methodologies must keep up with emerging threats.
+While password-based authentication is still widely used, it has limitations and is weak on its own.
 Fortunately, alternatives such as multi-factor authentication, certificate-based authentication, biometric authentication, and token-based authentication provide additional layers of security and keep sensitive data private.

 User Authentication FAQs